 Actively disengaged employees will only provide the bare minimum.
 In contrast, having an employee engagement strategy is linked to higher levels of productivity.
 An engaged employee will go above and beyond in completing their tasks and will deliver extraordinary results.
 Moreover, they will do everything they can to pursue the company mission as if it was their own.
 That sense of ownership leads to corporate productivity.

 Let’s not forget about higher profits, too!
-Companies with highly engaged staff are much more profitable than those companies whose workers procrastinate and don’t care about their organization.
+Companies that run an employee engagement program or two will have highly engaged staff and are much more likely to improve profitability than those companies whose workers procrastinate and don’t care about their organization.

 Low employee absenteeism

 In addition, an engaged workforce means lower absenteeism levels as well.
 In general, engaged staff take days off occasionally.
 It’s not that they don’t take them - it’s just that they’re not using them as an excuse to “run away” from important project deadlines, product launch days, and so on.